 Tom Mlada has proudly served as a member of the 1000 Friends of Wisconsin Board of Directors since 2016.
 His participation with 1000 Friends spans a number of projects during his six-year tenure as Mayor of the City of Port Washington, including various Active Community and Green Tier Legacy Community Program related initiatives.
 These efforts were often focused on making the City of Port Washington more walkable, bikable, sustainable, and recreationally accessible for all.

-The Mlada family – Tom; wife Kathy; daughters Olivia (16), Evelyn (11) and Aubrey (7); and dogs Jack (5) and Bruno (1) – now call the Village of Grafton home, after previously residing in the City of Port Washington for 19 years.
-Tom and Kathy are both proud possessors of Bachelor of Arts degrees from St. Norbert College in DePere, Wisconsin, with Tom majoring in Economics and an Environmental Policy concentration.
+The Mlada family – Tom; wife Kathy; daughters Olivia (17), Evelyn (13) and Aubrey (8); and dogs Jack (6) and Bruno () – now call the Village of Grafton home, after previously residing in the City of Port Washington for 19 years.
+Tom and Kathy are both graduates from St. Norbert College in DePere, Wisconsin.